Karl Procaccini: Appointment to Minnesota Supreme Court

 On August 23, 2023, Governor Tim Walz announced Procaccini's appointment to serve as an associate justice of the Minnesota Supreme Court, filling the vacancy left by the elevation of Natalie Hudson to chief justice.
 Announcing Procaccini's appointment, Walz said: "Karl understands how legal decisions impact the lives of Minnesotans.
 There is no one more prepared for the rigors and challenges that come with this important position.
 I know that Karl will continue to improve the lives of Minnesotans in this important role."

 Procaccini said he would recuse himself from cases in which he had acted as a lawyer for one of his former clients.
 The first Muslim on the court, Procaccini took office on October 2, 2023.

-2024 Election
+2024 election

 In 2024, Procaccini faced a contested statewide election to retain his seat.
 His campaign emphasized fairness, integrity, and equal justice under the law, and he advocated for a judiciary that is impartial, accessible, and grounded in the rule of law.
-Procaccini was endorsed by the Academy of Certified Trial Lawyers of Minnesota, and he received the support of nine former Minnesota Supreme Court justices.
-Procaccini’s campaign committee raised over $235,000.
+Procaccini was endorsed by the Academy of Certified Trial Lawyers of Minnesota and received the support of nine former Minnesota Supreme Court justices.
+His campaign committee raised over $235,000.
 Receiving over 1.3 million votes in the November 2024 general election, he defeated his opponent by a margin of over 13% and was elected to a full six-year term.